mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--cabal-rebuild`

-Forces Halcyon to rebuild the Cabal layer from scratch, which implies bootstrapping _cabal-install_ again.
+Forces Halcyon to rebuild the Cabal directory from scratch, which implies bootstrapping _cabal-install_ again.

 ### `HALCYON_CABAL_UPDATE`